AntumMT/mod-sounds/README.md

 ### Description:

-A [Minetest][] mod that provides a set of free sounds & methods for nodes.
+A [Minetest][] mod that provides a set of free sounds & methods.
+It is intended as a more universal method for adding sounds to games than depending on [MTG & default][default] for sounds only.

-As of right now, only sounds from [default][] mod have been added.
+As of right now, only sounds from *default* mod have been added.

 ### Licensing: